Homemade Corn Dogs

 Yes.
 Let them cool completely after cooking, then store in an airtight bag or container for up to two months.

 Bake in a 300F oven to re-warm, about 15 minutes from a frozen state, or 10 minutes if they’ve been thawed.
 Or, you can microwave a single corn dog for about 60 seconds from frozen, or 30 seconds for thawed.
+If you have an air fryer, you can also reheat at 350F for about 2 minutes.
 Since they are already cooked, you really just need to warm it through.

 Store in an airtight container in the fridge for up to 5 days.
 If you want to keep them longer, I recommend freezing instead.